Porcupine Podcast Episode 1: Collaborative Leadership Initiative Elders Rodney Burns, Stan McKay, and Garry McLean, discuss reconciliation.

 Michael Miltenberger (07:25): Gary, there’s a link between not having any land and poverty issues.
 You’re from Lake Manitoba First Nations, have you and your folks received all the land you’re entitled to under your treaty?

 Garry McLean (07:37): My treaty was signed in 1971, it was supposed to be 625 acres for a family of five.
 So at that time there was 37 families.
 But today my reserve is 2,265 people.
 And we’ve never gotten the land increase.

 Merrell-Ann Phare (07:55): Stan, in simple terms, what’s the meaning of the treaty, when it comes to land?

 Stan McKay (07:59): The treaty was an attempt to say, we’re going to live together in a good way on this land and we belong to the land, but all the settlers came and said, ‘well, I’m going to have this two sections.’
 And now there are farmers who own more land than my reserve and, ah, and they wonder why we’re poor.

 Merrell-Ann Phare (08:16): I think it’s a two-way poverty, actually.
-In different sense, non-indigenous society has very limited or no access to the fundamental values that the, the relationship with the land, the land owns you.
-And you know, the, the teachings and the, the key messages that come from that.
+In different sense, non-indigenous society has very limited or no access to the fundamental values that – the relationship with the land, the land owns you – and the teachings and the key messages that come from that.

 What Are We Missing in Reconciliation?